Antigua and Barbuda

 Country details

 Antigua and Barbuda is a unitary, parliamentary, representative democratic monarchy, in which the Head of State is the Monarch who appoints the Governor General as vice-regal representative.
-Elizabeth II is the present Queen of Antigua and Barbuda, having served in that position since the islands' independence from the United Kingdom in 1981.
+Charles III is the present King of Antigua and Barbuda, having served in that position since the death of his mother, Elizabeth II.
+She had been the queen since the islands' independence from the United Kingdom in 1981.

-Its main economic sector is the Tourism, which accounts approximately 60 percent of the GDP and 40 percent of investments.
-The agricultural sector is domestic oriented, mainly of sugar cane, cotton and fruits and considerably limited by its reduced water supply.
-Other important economic activities include oil refining, textile, carpentry, rum production, beer, cement, local crafts and furniture.
+Its main economic sector is tourism, which accounts for approximately 60 percent of the GDP and 40 percent of investments.
+The agricultural sector is domestic-oriented, mainly of sugar cane, cotton and fruits and considerably limited by its reduced water supply.
+Other important economic activities include oil refining, textile, carpentry, rum production, beer, cement, local crafts, and furniture.

 The country enjoys a high standard of living, well-educated workforce and high average life expectancy.